bing1980/Pro-Git/Chapter 5 - Distributed Git.md

 This command shows you only the work your current topic branch has introduced since its common ancestor with master.

 ### Integrating Contributed Work
+When all the work in your topic branch is ready to be integrated into a more mainline branch, the question is how to do it.
+You have a number of choices, so we’ll cover a few of them.
+#### Merging Workflows
+One basic workflow is to simply merge all that work directly into your master branch.
+For instance, if we have a repository with work in two branches named ruby_client and php_client that looks like History with several topic branches., and we merge ruby_client followed by php_client, your history will end up looking like After a topic branch merge: